 If any of the channels have a pressure sensing sensor, enable it the same way as the regular light sensors.
 If either phase overcurrent or residual overcurrent is needed for the tripping decision, they can be enabled in the same way as light sensors in the zone.
 When a current channel is enabled, the measured current needs to be above the set current limit in addition to light sensing.

 Arc protection uses samples based on current measurements.
 If the required number of samples is found to be above the setting limit, the current condition activates.
-The arc protection can alternatively use either phase currents or residual currents in the tripping decision.
+The arc protection can use either phase currents, residual currents or both.